Hemp oil: Nutrition

 About 49% of the weight of hempseed is an edible oil that contains 76% as polyunsaturated fat, including omega-6 fatty acids such as linoleic acid (LA, 54%) and gamma-linolenic acid (GLA, 3%), and omega-3 fatty acids such as alpha-linolenic acid (ALA, 17%) and stearidonic acid (2%).
 Both LA and ALA are essential fatty acids.
 In addition, hempseed oil contains 5% to 11% monounsaturated fat and 5% to 7% saturated fat.
 In common with other oils and fats, hemp seed oil provides 9 kcal/g.

 Compared with other culinary oils, hempseed oil is low in saturated fat and rich in polyunsaturated fat.
 It has a relatively low smoke point and is not suitable for frying.
 It is primarily used as a food oil and dietary supplement.

+Comparison to other vegetable oils

+Properties of vegetable oilsv; t; e; The nutritional values are expressed as percent (%) by mass of total fat.